1. Configure Your Settings

 Once you are satisfied with your final Period, a Curve Client Manager will perform a Healthcheck.
 Here we will go through your setup, dig for any common mistakes & give feedback on how to make your royalty data as accurate & complete as possible for you & your clients.
 This will allow you to make final changes prior to sending out your first statements via the Curve platform.

-- How to create a Period
+- Getting Started: How to Run a Period & Create Statements

 9. Deliver Your Statements

 Curve allows you to deliver the statements to your beneficiaries via the platform.
 When creating a User, you can grand people access to their own artist portal, where they can view their statements & access their data.
 When preparing your statement delivery, please consider our best practices list for artist communication.
+Please visit our step-by-step guide on how to provide artist access & send statements.